Trump pardons turkey: A look at the White House's Thanksgiving tradition

 Ahead of the pardoning, the two turkeys live large.

 The turkeys are put up in the Willard InterContinental Hotel in downtown Washington, D.C. – a swanky hotel near the White House.
-Peas and Carrots will check out of their accommodations on Tuesday.
+Peas and Carrots checked out of their accommodations on Tuesday.

 Don’t worry, taxpayers: the NFT said it covers the cost of the hotel stay.